Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and

 Facts about Wisconsin cities, counties, and parks are taken from Wikipedia.

 The Author's Personal Wisconsin Trip Experiences

 After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, a distant paternal second cousin, and did some ancestry research over three weeks.

 After landing in Green Bay, my second oldest sister Patty who has a farm outside of Manitowoc picked me up at the airport.
 I spent a lot of time with Patty and brother-in-law Donnie and they accompanied me on some excursions out of the Manitowoc area.

 Since I hadn't seen my only two living maternal aunts since 2004, we made trips to Marshfield in the central part of Wisconsin.
-I was especially happy to see Aunt Sissy who is now 95!
+I was especially happy to see Aunt Sissy who was born in 1924.

 I then made a shorter excursion to Door County to meet with a distant second cousin.
 Margie has helped me do ancestry research on the Kuehn family and I was anxious to find out if she had any new findings.
 Margie took me to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also to see Egg Harbor where my father was born.

 My other siblings live in southeastern Wisconsin so I traveled first to Honey Lake in the Burlington area to see my youngest sister Connie.
 I also went to Burlington a few miles away to see my brother Philip and attend a reunion with my old high school football players.
 Finally, I drove to West Allis to get together with my oldest sister Beatrice and brother-in-law Ernest.
 This gave me a chance to see a Milwaukee Brewers baseball game at Miller Park in 2018.